forcedotcom/salesforcedx-vscode/docs/_articles/en/soql/soql-builder.md

 ### Switching Back to .soql File in Text Editor View Opens It in SOQL Builder

-**Description:** Let’s say you open a `.soql` file in SOQL Builder, and then open it in a text editor.
+( I don't know if i can reproduce this error anymore ) **Description:** Let’s say you open a `.soql` file in SOQL Builder, and then open it in a text editor.
 If you click the SOQL Builder tab, then go back and click the text editor tab, the text editor switches to the SOQL Builder view.

 **Workaround:** Reopen the `.soql` file in the text editor.